What is the CBD Entourage Effect?

 Mondo CBD and The Entourage Effect

 Like most things CBD, companies selling it make claims like “our products allow you to benefit from the entourage effect”.
 This is fine, if they explained what the Entourage Effect is and provided some evidence.
 Or referenced any studies into the Entourage Effect.
 At Mondo, we are different.
 We don’t use empty marketing terms, we provide factual, unbiased information.
 That said, we do believe the term Entourage Effect to be an overused marketing term.
-However, we do genuinely believe that Broad and Full Spectrum products are the best CBD products available.
+However, we do genuinely believe that Broad and Full Spectrum CBD vape and water soluble CBD products are the best quality products available.

 The very limited studies into the Entourage Effect of Broad or Full Spectrum CBD products have been inconclusive, and the double-blind clinical trials, the gold standard of research studies, have all been based on THC.
 In conclusion, given our personal experience of taking CBD every day, plus what we have seen from the wider community, Mondo CBD recommend Broad or Full Spectrum.